The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 Take time to work on your composition (5)

 My first advice is to always look for the simplest and cleanest composition possible.
-This way, it will be easier to convey all the emotions to the spectator and she'll understand the whole story.
+This way, it will be easier to convey all the emotions to the viewer and she'll understand the whole story.

 When you're at the location, look at the subject and the other elements you can combine with in the frame.

 Put something in the frame that's eye-catching.
-It's important that you attract the spectator's attention.
+It's important that you attract the viewer's attention.
 Your main challenge is to get her to spend several minutes looking at your image, looking for details and discovering the story you're telling her...

 You'll achieve this with intention, knowing what you want to tell and how you want to tell it.